- Testosterone levels by age provide a baseline, not a diagnosis.

 The Hormone Testosterone and Its Role in Men's Health

-Testosterone is a vital hormone for men.
-It supports strength, energy, sex drive, and overall health.
-During puberty, it's responsible for building muscle, producing facial and body hair, deepening the voice, and sexual desire.
-As they age, it helps to regulate weight, control cholesterol levels, and maintain energy and mood.
-Throughout life, hormone levels fluctuate, which leaves many men wondering: what are average testosterone levels by age?
+During puberty, it's responsible for building muscle, producing facial and body hair, deepening the voice, and managing sexual desire.
+As men age, it helps to regulate weight, control cholesterol levels, and maintain energy and mood.
+Throughout life, hormone levels fluctuate, which leaves many men wondering: What are average testosterone levels by age?

 That said, average testosterone levels for healthy men can be used as a baseline.